openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 float ofLerp(float start, float stop, float amt)
 ```

-As xkcd once put it, if you've seen a number larger than 7, you're not doing real math.
+As Randall Munroe (the author of xkcd) once put it, if you see a number larger than 7 in your page, you're not doing real math.
+To prove ourselves worthy, this part will only involve numbers between 0 and 1.

 Those of you that have already done a little time-based or space-based work have probably noticed that you can often describe elements of your work as sitting on a line between two known points.
 A frame on a timeline is at a known location between 00:00:00 and the runtime of the film, a scrollbar is pointing to a known location between the beginning and the end of a page.
 That's exactly what `lerp` does.